Helicone/ai-sdk/README.md

 **Benefits of using Helicone prompts:**
 - 🎯 **Centralized Management**: Update prompts without code changes
+- 👩🏻‍💻 **Perfect for non-technical users**: No need to write code to create prompts, just use the Helicone dashboard.
 - 🚀 **Lower Latency**: Single API call, no message construction overhead
 - 🔧 **A/B Testing**: Test different prompt versions with environments
 - 📊 **Better Analytics**: Track prompt performance across versions